tajirhas9/Software-Engineering-Assessment-Task/README.md

 ## Introduction

 Welcome to the Technical Assessment Test.
 In this test, you will be given some requirements that will have to be implemented.
 You will be working on a sandbox project with specific scenerio that matches the tasks assigned.
 Please be aware that this codebase contains very minimalistic features and does not intend to overwhelm with unncessary complexity.
 The main purpose of a pre-given codebase is to provide a reference on the best practices followed in Vue.js.
 Although we are not expecting any candiate to have any prior experience in a very specific framework, having good analytical skill, being comfortable in understanding legacy codebase and ability to comprehend requirements clearly are must while working in a professional environment.
-That is why, we are providing you with the codebase and your task is to understand the codebase and implement the requirements inside it by maintaining the best practices followed here.
+Your task is to understand the codebase and implement the requirements by maintaining the best practices followed here.

 ## Tutorial Links